MEMBER BENEFITS INCLUDE:

 - Input on New Site Features

-Forums › MUSIC GEAR DISCUSSION › The Industry › Some Insights On The Challenges and Experiences of an Indie Sample Developer › Reply To: Some Insights On The Challenges and Experiences of an Indie Sample Developer
+Forums › MUSIC GEAR & INDUSTRY DISCUSSION › The Industry › Some Insights On The Challenges and Experiences of an Indie Sample Developer › Reply To: Some Insights On The Challenges and Experiences of an Indie Sample Developer

 Thank you, Pietro.
 Your message truly captures what I’ve been trying to express.
 There are so many distractions around us that we now need complex ways just to describe sound.
 Sometimes I think we’d need someone like Oliviero Toscani, the great photographer, to frame the essence of every sample library.
 What I really wish is for the artistic community to pause for a moment, close their eyes, and simply listen.